Black Welsh people

-Black Welsh people are inhabitants of Wales who have an African or an Afro-Caribbean background and are black.
+Black Welsh people (also known in Welsh as Cymry Duon) are the inhabitants of Wales who have an African or an Afro-Caribbean background and are black.
 Wales is home to one of the United Kingdom's oldest black communities, and Tiger Bay in Cardiff has housed a large Somali population since the development of the port in the 19th century.
 The 2011 census reported that there were more than 18,000 Welsh-African people in Wales (0.6% of the Welsh population).

 The first recorded black person to live in North Wales, of whom historians have detailed knowledge, was John Ystumllyn (died 1786), a Gwynedd gardener whose origins are unrecorded.